Max's Digital Garden

 - Seasons bingo journal

-- Art journal
+- Art journal & coloring book journals

 - Life tracking: Daylio, Finch, personal budget, Google calendar